WasilewM/23Z-INZ/docs/docs/PaaS/paas.md

   + create

 Terraform will perform the following actions:
-# terraform logs containing you sensitive information, like ssh-rsa key, Azure subscription ID
+...

 Apply complete!
 Resources: 8 added, 0 changed, 0 destroyed.
 ```
+Terraform logs have been skipped in the example in order not to reveal any sensitive data, like Azure subscription ID, email address, etc.

-When the environment is no longer needed we can destroy it by following the steps from [this paragraph](#how-to-clean-up-the-environment)
+When the environment is no longer needed we can destroy it by following the steps from [this paragraph](#how-to-clean-up-the-environment).

 ### How to create a n-1 model?
 The steps to create a n-1 model are almost the same as the ones executed previously for 1-1 model.